 Produced for nearly half a century, the Aciera F3 is a masterpiece of machine-tool design and production.
 Exquisitely made, compact, versatile, user friendly and available with a vast number of accessories, in my opinion the Aciera F3 is very close to being the perfect small milling machine for the jobbing tool-maker, instrument-maker or model engineer.
 This was obviously an opinion shared by many throughout the world, since thousands of these machines were produced from the early 1950s through to the first years of the 21st century, making the F3 the most commonly encountered Swiss-made milling machine on the market.
 Machines were employed in all manner of precision engineering, but due to their high cost were mostly bought by research and development departments of high technology industries such as defence, aerospace, biotechnology/medical and communications.

-Prior to 1992 all F3s were produced in Aciera’s Le Locle factories, however following bankruptcy production moved to Indonesia.
+Prior to 1992 all F3s were either produced in Aciera’s Le Locle factories or by subcontractor Pizzi & Co, however following bankruptcy production moved to Indonesia.
 I have no idea how many machines were produced during the Texmaco Perkasa period, but in comparison to the numbers of Swiss produced machines in the preceding forty years the number must have been tiny.

 Throughout its long period of manufacture the F3 remained faithful to the original design and accessories from one period of production should be compatible with machines from another.
 However, the F3 did change in appearance and in the late 1960s Aciera, in line with the fashion of the time, started to “square-off” all of their machines.
 The tasteful curves of the early machines were replaced with a brutal angularity, which, to my eye at least, detracted from the aesthetically pleasing aspects of these fine machines.